Nasir Ali (footballer)

-Nasir Ali (born 1968) is a former Pakistani footballer who played as a defender for the Pakistan national team in the 1990s.
+Nasir Ali (born 1968) is a former Pakistani footballer who played as a midfielder for the Pakistan national team in the 1990s.

 Club career

 Ali began his career with Pakistan Police before moving to National Bank.
 In 1993, he played a key role in helping the club win the National B-Division Football Championship, securing promotion to the National A-Division Football Championship.

 International career

 Ali was selected to represent Pakistan at the 1995 SAFF Gold Cup by coach Tariq Lutfi.
 He would also go on to represent Pakistan at the 2000 AFC Asian Cup qualification, where he would play against teams like Qatar, Palestine, Jordan, Kazakhstan.

 Post-retirement

 After obtaining his AFC C coaching license, Ali would go on to coach the Diya Football Club for the National Women’s Football Championship held in Islamabad.